FOR IMMEDIATE RELEASE:

 County voting websites contain critical information for voters, including polling locations and hours.
 In light of COVID-19 and changing voter information, it is now especially important that all voters have equal access to voting information on county voting websites.

-In July, DRTx released an investigative report, “Web Failures: How County Voting Websites Leave Voters with Disabilities in the Dark.”
-The report shows that many Texas county voting websites are out of compliance with federal laws because they lack both critical voting information and accessible features which result in people with disabilities failing to receive the same voting information that people without disabilities receive.
-The report came after a year-long investigation that included an assessment of every county voting website in Texas.
+DRTx conducted a year-long investigation that included an assessment of every county voting website in Texas.
+The investigation shows that many Texas county voting websites are out of compliance with federal laws because they lack both critical voting information and accessible features which result in people with disabilities failing to receive the same voting information that people without disabilities receive.

 As a result, DRTx made the determination that additional steps were warranted.
 This resulted in filing a systemic complaint with the DOJ requesting that the agency investigate these cases of disability discrimination and direct the counties to comply with the law by making needed changes to their voting websites.